iCrawl/discord-vscode/README.md

 * Shows what you are editing in VSCode with no bullsh*t involved.
 * Enable/Disable Rich Presence for individual workspaces (enabled by default).

+## The rich presence won't show after my PC has been put to sleep / after I lost internet!
+It will only attempt to reconnect 20 times.
+After it hit that threshold you will have to manually enable it again.
+Just open the command pallette and execute the enable command for the extension.

 ## Contributing

 1. Fork it!